yaya2devops/cloudblog/clbs1e9dm000208l8cxnf6khm.md

 `kubectl apply -f deployment.yaml`

-> We will have our deep-dive with YAML next.
+> We will have our deep dive with YAML.

 This will create a deployment with the specified configuration and deploy it to the cluster.
 You can use the `kubectl get deployments` command to view the status of the deployment and the `kubectl describe deployment` command to get more detailed information about the deployment.